Key themes shaping the future of digital infrastructure

 Connectivity Foundation

-Firms building both the highways (compute and connectivity infrastructure) and the cars (AI applications and services).5G Differentiation
+Firms are building both the highways (compute and connectivity infrastructure) and the cars (AI applications and services).
+This metaphor is becoming important with firms owning both layers being better placed to co-optimise the infrastructure-software stack and capture disproportionate value.5G Differentiation